 The two countries maintain close diplomatic relations, which have been stepped up in recent years through frequent diplomatic visits.
 Two presidential-level meetings took place in 2016 alone: the then President of the Swiss Confederation, Johann Schneider-Ammann, visited Bratislava in June, and the President of Slovakia, Andrej Kiska, visited Bern in October.
 Over the last decade, one of the priorities of bilateral relations has been close cooperation in the framework of Switzerland's contribution to the enlarged EU.
 Switzerland and Slovakia also work closely together within the framework of international bodies.

 In general terms, trade between Switzerland and Slovakia is developing satisfactorily.
-The total volume of trade amounted to CHF 1.47 billion in 2016.
-About 70 Swiss companies have operations in Slovakia, employing almost 5,000 people.
+The total volume of trade amounted around CHF 1.8 billion in 2021.
+About 70 Swiss companies have operations in Slovakia, employing 8,200 people.

 Cooperation in education, research and innovation